 Generally, stocks fall in value twice as quickly as they gain value.
 The best price gains are longer-term uptrends over multiple years.
 Crashes happen quickly and violently due to the panic and fear in the market.
 However, a real crash can be devastating to your wealth, luckily they are fairly infrequent.

 The three worst crashes of all time were the great depression of 1929, the worst year being 1931 with a 47% drop, followed by 1937 with a 39% drop.
 The next worse was in 2008 with a 38% drop in one year.

 The simple truth is that when there is a real stock market crash, most, if not all, stocks fall.
 So diversification in safe stocks will not help you.
-The best course of action is moving your portfolio to cash or government bonds.
+The best course of action is to move your portfolio to cash or government bonds.
 This means total protection from falling stocks.